 Pet portrait painting a pug – it may not be easy to say three times fast, but I’ll make it easy to go through each step.
 You’ll learn my approach to painting black fur, creating a focal point, my painting challenges in oil and how I decide when the painting is “done”.

 All of the images from this article are screenshots from a video I did while painting this pug.
-If you would like to watch the video, feel free to start the video below:
+The video should appear on the screen somewhere on this page, but you can always head over to my YouTube channel to see the full video.

 Pet Portrait Painting – Getting Started